jesse-ai/docs/docs/getting-started/environment-setup.md

 ```

 Now check if it worked by running: `pip list` you should now find tulipy in that list.

+> :information_source: You don't have to use the prebuilt wheel.
+You can build it yourself, but you have more work that way.
+You need to have [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) installed to build it.

 ### Cython
 Run: